 - 5.1.1 To enable retail TSPs to deliver 'carrier grade' telephony services over NBN FTTP access using an ATA, the ATA will require a range of capabilities. - 5.1.2 The full technical requirements for an ATA will depend on the telephony features to be provided by retail TSPs.
-What telephony features retail TSPs will provide will be determined by a combination of individual RSP's commercial decisions, government policy and regulatory requirements, all of which are outside the scope of this document. - 5.1.3 This section lists high level key technical requirements by reference to existing POTS features.
+What telephony features retail TSPs will provide will be determined by a combination of individual RSP's commercial decisions, government policy and regulatory requirements. - 5.1.3 This section lists high level key technical requirements by reference to existing POTS features.
 These will be necessary to the extent that the retail TSPs desire or are required to provide these features.
 Note that the following features are high level requirements only, not full technical specifications for an ATA.